ashleychontos/pySYD/docs/paper/paper.md

 - The first module searches for the power excess due to solar-like oscillations by implementing a frequency-resolved collapsed autocorrelation method.
 The output from this routine provides an estimate for $\rm \nu_{max}$.
-- The second module first optimizes and determines the best-fit stellar background model.
+- The second module starts by optimizing and determining the best-fit stellar background model.
 The results from the first module are translated into a frequency range in the power spectrum centered on the estimated $\rm \nu_{max}$, which is masked out to determine the stellar background contribution.
-After subtracting the best-fit model from the power spectrum, the peak of the smoothed power spectrum is the adaptedd $\rm \nu_{max}$.
+After subtracting the best-fit model from the power spectrum, the peak of the smoothed power spectrum is the adapted $\rm \nu_{max}$.
+An autocorrelation function (ACF) is computed using the region centered on the updated $\rm \nu_{max}$, and the peak in the ACF that is closest to the expected spacing is the measured $\Delta\nu$.

 The `pySYD` software was built using a number of powerful libraries, including Astropy [@astropy1;@astropy2], Matplotlib [@matplotlib], Numpy [@numpy], and SciPy [@scipy]. `pySYD` has been tested against `SYD` using